LineaLabs/lineapy/tests/integration/README.md

 1. Add the sources to the `sources` subfolder.
 Often, this can be done [using `git submodule add <git url> sources/<desired name>`](https://git-scm.com/book/en/v2/Git-Tools-Submodules#_starting_submodules).
 2. Specify the virtualenv requirements to run the tests in the `VIRTUAL_ENVS` dictionary in `test_slice.py`.
-3. Manually create a slice for the file you want to run in `slices`.
-4. Add a param for this test in `PARAMS` list in `test_slice.py`.
+3. Add a param for this test in `PARAMS` list in `test_slice.py`.
+4. Run the test with `pytest 'tests/integration/test_slice.py::test_slice[<id>]' -m 'integration' to create a slice file for it
+5. Manually edit the slice file to make it accurate.
+6. Re-run the test.
+If it passes, that's great!
+If not, add an `xfail` with a `reason=` to describe why.
+If it only failed on comparing the slices, add a `raises=AssertionError` to document that the test passed up until the assert.

 ## Possible Improvements